Apple still hasn’t fixed the biggest problem with AirPods

 Still, neither the press release nor the product page for the AirPods Pro address one of the biggest issues with AirPods to date: Within a few years of regular use, some users have found that their earbuds no longer hold a charge.
 While Apple does offer “battery service” for AirPods, it’s pricey, at $49 for each earbud.
 Because they’re too delicate to repair, Apple still ends up recycling the ones that users bring in.
 It’s clear that while Apple focused on building new features like noise cancellation, the company hasn’t taken on improving the AirPods’ subpar sustainability.

-AirPods’ limited lifespan
+AirPods’ limited life span

 While it’s normal for lithium ion batteries to degrade over time, AirPods can lose significant charge capacity faster than a smartphone or tablet, presumably because of their size.
 AppleInsider’s William Gallagher reported in March that his AirPods (purchased in late 2016) were only lasting for two hours on a charge, which is less than half of Apple’s advertised five-hour run time.
 The Washington Post’s Geoffrey Fowler also wrote earlier this month that his AirPods no longer hold a charge, and How-To-Geek’s Craig Lloyd has documented many more battery life complaints on sites like Reddit.